 Also, you can start learning on any type of guitar; it doesn’t matter if it’s acoustic or electric.
 Can you learn to play electric guitar by yourself?
 Definitely!
 I did.
 The principles are like 99% the same.

 Of course, you can also learn how to play acoustic guitar by yourself too.
 They both have different feels, but the skills that you learn on them will transferable from one another.
 Acoustics generally have fatter necks than electrics, but you can find this to be an advantage later on.
-It may make the electric guitar feel easier.
-At the end of the day, the frets and notes are the same (unless the guitars are in different tunings, but that’s a different topic altogether.
+It may make the electric guitar feel easier, too.
+At the end of the day, the frets and notes are the same, unless the guitars are in different tunings, but that’s a different topic altogether.

 My personal experience with learning how to play guitar alone can be described as almost like a landscape with a lot of hills and random plateaus.
-Early on, I picked up things pretty rapidly and fine-tuned little nuances like a sponge, such as my picking technique.
+Early on, I picked up things pretty rapidly like a sponge, such as my picking technique.
 I still sucked, but I was learning and getting better all the time.

 After a year or so of playing, I could do some leads and solos.
 One of the first ones that comes to mind is one of the harmonized sections from “Fear of the Dark” by Iron Maiden.
 Eventually, I’ve built up from that.